 Questions You Should Ask Every Potential ROBS Provider Before Making Your Final Decision:

 You want a ROBS provider you can count on to provide accurate and efficient results.
-Aside from the number of ROBS transactions the firm performs each year; you should also assess their business history to ensure they have a solid reputation.
-The firm should have a 10+ year track record of ROBS success and be recognized as a leader in the industry (look for awards and honors they’ve received to back them up).
-The best firms perform more than 1,000 rollovers per year and employ subject-matter experts who can provide advice based on their experience working with entrepreneurs.
+While the number of ROBS transactions a provider handles each year is important, it’s not the only sign of experience.
+It’s helpful to assess a provider’s history to ensure they have a solid reputation.
+Look for at least a decade of ROBS success.
+See if the provider is recognized as a leader in the industry – check out what awards and honors they’ve received.
+The best ROBS providers perform over 1,000 rollovers a year.
+They’re staffed with subject-matter experts with extensive experience working with entrepreneurs.

-Experienced firms will help to ensure you meet the five pillars associated with a ROBS arrangement and work closely with legal and tax professionals to minimize the risk of creating taxable events or any other IRS infractions that may result in a taxable distribution.
+Experienced providers will help ensure you meet the five pillars of the ROBS arrangement.
+They’ll work with legal and tax professionals to minimize the risk of creating taxable events or any other IRS infractions that could result in a taxable distribution.

 You shouldn’t encounter any surprises when working with a ROBS provider, so look for transparency in pricing.
-Make sure the firm provides audit protection, as well as in-house legal, outside counsel, business valuation and plan administration services as part of their costs.
-Most providers charge an initial setup fee of around $5,000, which includes creation of your new C corp and 401(k) plan, as well as guidance on completing the rollover itself (they will not roll over the funds for you or have access to your retirement funds at any time during the process).
-Providers also charge a monthly fee between $100 – $140 for ongoing plan administration, which includes annual reporting and testing, as well as ensuring your 401(k) remains compliant with IRS standards.
+It’s good to understand what the pricing includes.
+Make sure the provider includes audit protection, in-house legal, outside counsel, business valuation, and plan administration services as part of their fee.
+Most providers charge an initial setup fee of around $5,000.
+That fee generally includes the creation of your new C corp and 401(k) plan, as well as guidance on completing the rollover itself.
+Note that ROBS providers don’t roll over the funds for you or have access to your retirement funds at any time during the process.
+Providers also charge a monthly fee between $100 – $140 for ongoing plan administration.
+Plan administration includes annual reporting and compliance reviews to make sure your 401(k) is safe from the IRS.

-The firm you choose should detail their ROBS process upfront, provide a reasonable timeline and complete the transaction on time.
-They should also be able to review state filing timetables and be familiar with how your current 401(k) custodian could affect the schedule.
-Most rollovers take about three to four weeks, but an efficient firm can expedite the process if needed.
+A ROBS provider should give you the details of their ROBS process upfront.
+They should provide a reasonable timeline and have a history of completing transactions on time.
+A provider should also review state filing timetables and understand how your current 401(k) custodian might affect the timeline.
+Most rollovers take about four weeks, but an efficient firm can expedite the process if needed.

 Have any of the firm’s ROBS transactions been audited by the DOL or IRS?
 If so, what was the outcome?

-While the number of 401(k) plan audits is in no way representative of the firm’s reputation, a trustworthy firm will stand behind their clients in the case of an audit.
-They’ll pay for their client’s legal representation if an audit does occur and will have a spotless audit record (meaning no taxable event has ever occurred as a result of a ROBS arrangement).
+A ROBS provider’s number of 401(k) plan audits is in no way representative of the firm’s reputation – after all, no one controls the IRS!
+But, a trustworthy provider stands behind their clients in the case of an audit.
+The provider should pay for their client’s legal representation if an audit does occur.
+They should also have a spotless audit record – meaning no taxable event has ever occurred as a result of a ROBS arrangement.

-A firm with no history of audits may sound preferable, but it could be a warning sign of inexperience as the IRS does naturally audit retirement plans from time to time.
-In fact, you’d be better of selecting a firm who has experienced audits, as it means they understand the process and their ROBS structure is sound in the eyes of the IRS and DOL.
+While a ROBS provider with no history of audits might sound great, it could actually be a warning sign of inexperience.
+That’s because naturally, the IRS will audit retirement plans from time to time.
+You’re likely better off with a ROBS provider who has experienced audits.
+They understand the process, and their ROBS structure should already be proven sound to the IRS and DOL.

 Do You Have Access to External Legal Counsel During the Rollover Process?

-Most firms will offer internal legal counsel, but it is key to get an outsider’s opinion to be sure you have your bases double checked from internal and external representation.
+Most firms will offer internal legal counsel.
+But it’s vital to get an outsider’s opinion.
+This makes sure you have your bases double-checked with both internal and external representation.

 Will They Help You with Ongoing Maintenance of the 401(k) plan?

-The ROBS arrangement requires monthly maintenance to keep your new 401(k) plan compliant with the IRS.
-Most ROBS firms offer plan administration services, but look for one that employs an in-house plan administration team, in addition to an on-site compliance crew and attorneys.
-Having these teams in-house results in a better customer experience, faster response times and a higher likelihood of a catching any issues that will show up down the road with the IRS.
+ROBS requires monthly maintenance to keep your new 401(k) plan compliant with the IRS.
+Most ROBS providers offer plan administration services.
+Look for one that employs an in-house plan administration team, an on-site compliance team, and attorneys.
+In-house teams result in better customer experience, faster response times, and a higher likelihood of catching any issues that could affect IRS compliance.

-Quite a few ROBS providers have begun to completely outsource their plan administration services because of the complexity that comes with the administration of unique retirement plans.
-While it helps those providers eliminate the burden of supporting their client’s plans, it can result in more headaches for you, the plan administrator, because the outside firm they send you to won’t be familiar with your business.
-It’s important to find a ROBS provider you can trust all the way through the process and the challenges that come with keeping the plan in yearly compliance.
-You want a provider that’s doesn’t send you away, but rather stays by your side throughout the life of your business.
+Many ROBS providers have begun to outsource their plan administration services.
+While outsourcing helps those providers cut the burden of supporting their client’s plans, it can result in more headaches for you.
+That’s because the outside firm they outsource your plan to won’t be familiar with your business.
+It’s important to find a ROBS provider you can trust all the way through the process and the challenges that come with keeping your plan IRS and DOL compliant.
+You want a provider that doesn’t send you away, but stays by your side through the life of your business.

 The 3 Unique Levels of Risk Protection at Guidant Financial

-If you choose to work with Guidant Financial as your ROBS provider, you will have three levels of risk protection working for you.
+If you choose to work with Guidant Financial as your ROBS provider, you’ll have three levels of risk protection.
 Our unmatched risk management principles allow us to have the lowest audit rate of any ROBS provider in the industry.

 The Importance of Trusting Your Gut

-Now that you know more about choosing the best ROBS provider for your business or franchise, you’ll be one step closer to realizing your dreams with a company you trust behind you.
+Now that you know more about choosing the best ROBS provider for your small business or franchise, you’re one step closer to realizing your dreams – with a company you trust with you all the way.